AgenttiX/agenttix.github.io/media/books.md

 [bread and circuses](https://en.wikipedia.org/wiki/Bread_and_circuses)
 to keep them occupied and docile.
 Political movements, ideologies and religions would be suppressed to prevent disagreements and societal unrest.
-Sexuality would be encouraged only in promiscuous form to prevent people from forming close bonds with other people, preventing them from having other allegiances than to society as a whole.
+Sexuality would be encouraged only in promiscuous form to discourage forming close bonds with other people, preventing them from having other allegiances than to society as a whole.
-Any residual unhappiness would be suppressed by drugs.
+Any residual unhappiness is medicated away.
-In other words, Aldous Huxley's vision of the future has quite a few similarities of our society of today.
+Many of these have an uncanny resemblance to our society of today.

 The subtle ways the utopia of the book has become a dystopia are perhaps best described by this quote from the 1985 book [Amusing Ourselves to Death](https://en.wikipedia.org/wiki/Amusing_Ourselves_to_Death),